Placeblock/CommandAPI/README.md

 Auto-Tab-Completion can be a mess to implement in large commands.
 CommandAPI does it for you!<br />
 It can be really hard to implement complex Commands, Help-Messages and Auto-Tab-Completion without many duplicated code snippets.
 Because the Structure of your commands and subcommands are stored only in one place, all of this can be done without much effort!

-This API was originally inspired by Mojang's Brigadier, but in the end it turned out that i reworked nearly everything, because for me Brigadier was unnecessary complex.
+This API was originally inspired by Mojang's Brigadier, but in the end it turned out that I reworked nearly everything, because for me Brigadier was unnecessary complex.
 Bridges for Paper and Waterfall are included in the API.